rafamqrs/kafka-challenge/README.md

-### NOTE
+# NOTE
-Please read with attention, in case of any doubt don't hesitate to contact us.
+### Please read with attention*
-First of all, you'll need to fork this repository when you finish all, please send us the pull request with code.
+You'll need to fork this repository when you finish all send us the pull request with code.

 # kafka-challenge